-Finally, current law provides that dissolution of healthcare district is subject to an election.
-There is pending legislation (AB 2910) that would modify this requirement, and allow for dissolution of a healthcare district without an election under certain conditions.
-As of August 15th, AB 2910 is awaiting the Governor's action.
+Finally, until recently, the law provided that dissolution of healthcare district is subject to an election.
+Recently signed legislation (AB 2910) modified this requirement, and allows for dissolution of a healthcare district without an election under certain conditions.

 MAINTAIN THE STATUS QUO